Our Recent Cases

 This case demonstrates the complexities of defending police and peace officers.
 Crown prosecutors are under extreme pressure.
 There are several potential defences available.
 Your lawyer must have experience in analyzing the available defences as well as the facts as alleged in order to build the best defence possible.

 Police and peace officers who are alleged to have committed an offence either in the execution of their duties or not face devasting life impacts as a result.
 You need a serious lawyer who defends serious allegations every single day.
 Contact Ross Lutz Barristers to have the best defence available.

 Defence In Your Best Interests

-When you’re facing possible jail time over a fraud charge, it’s important to find the right defence lawyer.
+When you’re facing possible jail time over an assault charge, it’s important to find the right defence lawyer.
 Our defence lawyers team can help make sure you are well represented, and your rights are being protected.